-Essentials of Geology, 4th edition by Steve Marshak

-Geology 10 laboratory manual by Hay, Harding, and Cichanski
+Essentials of Geology, 4th edition by Steve Marshak (3rd edition is okay, too) Geology 10 laboratory manual by Hay, Harding, and Cichanski

 Materials you should have:

 Pencils: You'll be DRAWING a lot in this class, and pens won't work very well.
 In addition to a regular black pencil, bring two colored pencils on the field trip.
 Optional: